 Learning sign language is not only a benefit to students.
 Imagine the gift they can give those who rely on ASL for communication.
 Can you begin to think what life would be like if you were surrounded, every day, by people who could not communicate well with you?
 How would it make you feel?
 How frustrating would it be?

-By being able to communicate with ASL, your students can give a great gift to those who depend on it.
+By acquiring a knowledge of ASL and being able to communicate using it, your students can give a great gift to those who depend on it.
 They can communicate with deaf people in the language they are most comfortable with.
 They can cross the bridge of silence that tries to cut them off from the rest of society and show them by their actions that they care about them and they have value.

 American Sign Language (or ASL) Websites:

-There are sign language printables as well as video lessons.
+There are printable sign language words as well as video lessons.
 They have an awesome self study schedule that my son used to teach himself with the videos.